Ludwig III of Bavaria: King of Bavaria

-In 1917, when Germany's situation had gradually worsened due to World War I, Hertling became German Chancellor and Prime Minister of Prussia and Otto Ritter von Dandl was made Minister of State of the Royal Household and of the Exterior and President of the Council of Ministers on 11 November 1917, a title equivalent to Prime Minister of Bavaria.
+In 1917, when Germany's situation had gradually worsened due to World War I, Hertling became German Chancellor and Minister President of Prussia and Otto Ritter von Dandl was made Minister of State of the Royal Household and of the Exterior and President of the Council of Ministers on 11 November 1917, a title equivalent to Prime Minister of Bavaria.
 Accused of showing blind loyalty to Prussia, Ludwig became increasingly unpopular during the war.
 As the war drew to a close, the German Revolution broke out in Bavaria.

 Already discussed since September 1917, on 2 November 1918, an extensive constitutional reform was established by an agreement between the royal government and all parliamentary groups, which, among other things, envisaged the introduction of proportional representation.
 On the same day, Ludwig III approved the transformation of the constitutional monarchy into a parliamentary monarchy.
 For the first time on 3 November 1918, initiated by the USPD, a thousand people gathered to protest on the Theresienwiese for peace and demanded the release of detained leaders.
 On 7 November 1918, Ludwig fled from the Residenz Palace in Munich with his family and took up residence in Schloss Anif, near Salzburg, for what he hoped would be a temporary stay.
 He was the first of the monarchs in the German Empire to be deposed.
 The next day, the People's State of Bavaria was proclaimed.

-On 12 November 1918, a day after the Armistice, Prime Minister Dandl went to Schloss Anif to see the king in hopes of persuading him to abdicate.
+On 12 November 1918, a day after the Armistice, Prime Minister Prime Minister Dandl went to Schloss Anif to see the King in hopes of persuading him to abdicate.
 Ludwig refused, instead giving Dandl the Anif declaration (Anifer Erklärung) in which he released all government officials, soldiers and civil officers from their oath of loyalty to him.
 He also stated that as a result of recent events, he was "no longer in a position to lead the government."
 The declaration was published by the newly formed republican government of Kurt Eisner when Dandl returned to Munich the next day.
 Although the word "abdication" never appeared in the document, Eisner's government interpreted it as such and added a statement that Ludwig and his family were welcome to return to Bavaria as private citizens as long as they did not act against the "people's state."
 This statement effectively dethroned the Wittelsbachs and ended the family's 738-year rule over Bavaria.